STEllAR-GROUP/hpx/docs/sphinx/manual/optimizing_hpx_applications.rst

 --------------------------------------------

 It is possible to use wildcard characters when specifying performance counter names.
-Performance counter names can contain 2 types of wildcard characters:
+Performance counter names can contain two types of wildcard characters:

 * Wildcard characters in the performance counter type
 * Wildcard characters in the performance counter instance name

-Wildcard character have a meaning which is very close to usual file name wildcard matching rules implemented by common shells (like bash).
+A wildcard character has a meaning which is very close to usual file name wildcard matching rules implemented by common shells (like bash).

 .. list-table:: Wildcard characters in the performance counter type